 The life cycle approach is used to identify and understand environmental issues (adverse or beneficial impacts) across the whole life of a product or service (within a defined product or service category).
 This information is evaluated to identify the most significant issues and from those to identify the issues on which it is possible to differentiate environmentally preferable products or services from others available in the New Zealand market.
 Criteria are then set on these significant and differentiating issues.
-These must be set in a form and at a level that does differentiate environmentally preferable products or services, is attainable by potential ECNZ licence applicants and is able to be measured and verified.
-As a result of this approach, criteria may not be included in an ECNZ specification on all aspects of the life cycle of a product or service.
-If stages of a product or service life cycle are found not to differentiate environmentally preferable products or services, or to have insufficient data available to allow objective benchmarking in New Zealand, those stages will not generally be included in criteria in the specification.
+These must be set in a form and at a level that does differentiate environmentally preferable products or services, is attainable by potential ECA licence applicants and is able to be measured and verified.
+As a result of this approach, criteria may not be included in an ECA specification on all aspects of the life cycle of a product or service.
+If stages of a product or services, or to have insufficient data available to allow objective benchmarking in New Zealand, those stages will not generally be included in criteria in the specification.
 For some issues, however, (such as energy and waste) criteria may be set to require monitoring and reporting.
 These criteria are designed to generate information for future reviews of specifications.